 You may also be able to find some comfort by reading the Emotions and Cancer section of our website.
 See if any of them relate to you and what you can do for support.

 Support groups can meet in person, by phone, or online.
 They may help you gain new insights into what is happening, get ideas about how to cope, and help you know that you're not alone.
 In a support group, people may talk about their feelings, trade advice, and try to help others who are dealing with the same kinds of issues.
 Some people like to go and just listen.
 And others prefer not to join support groups at all.
 Some people aren't comfortable with this kind of sharing.

 If you can't find a group in your area, try a support group online.
 Some caregivers say websites with support groups have helped them a lot.

-Sometimes understanding your cancer patient’s medical situation can make you feel more confident and in control.
-For example, you may want to know more about his stage of cancer.
+Sometimes understanding your loved one's medical situation can make you feel more confident and in control.
+For example, you may want to know more about his or her type and stage of cancer.
 It may help you to know what to expect during treatment, such as the tests and procedures that will be done, as well as the side effects that will result.

 Write in a Journal

 Research shows that writing or journaling can help relieve negative thoughts and feelings.
 And it may actually help improve your own health.
 You might write about your most stressful experiences.
 Or you may want to express your deepest thoughts and feelings.
 You can also write about things that make you feel good, such as a pretty day or a kind coworker or friend.

 It can be hard finding positive moments when you're busy caregiving.
 It also can be hard to adjust to your role as a caregiver.
 Caregivers say that looking for the good things in life and feeling gratitude help them feel better.
 And know that it's okay to laugh, even when your loved one is in treatment.
 In fact, it's healthy.
 Laughter releases tension and makes you feel better.
 Keeping your sense of humor in trying times is a good coping skill.